StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-responders-on-an-observable.md

 <!-- md:permission `manageObservable` -->

+[Cortex responders](../../../../administration/cortex/about-cortex.md) execute actions on cases, alerts, observables, tasks, and task logs.

-Run [responders](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive to execute automated actions such as blocking an IP address on the firewall or a URL on the proxy.
+Run responders on an [observable](about-observables.md) in TheHive to execute automated actions such as blocking an IP address on the firewall or a URL on the proxy.

 Cortex responders execute actions on cases, alerts, observables, tasks, and task logs.